A/ROSE: Overview

-To coordinate communications and provide a mechanism for talking with the host's CPU, a cut-down copy of A/ROSE also ran inside the Mac OS in the form of a system extension, or "INIT", known as "Prep" (which should not be confused with the later PReP hardware standard).
-Device drivers for A/ROSE cards were also written as INITs and started up automatically.
+To coordinate communications and provide a mechanism for talking with the host's CPU, a cut-down copy of A/ROSE also runs inside the Mac OS in the form of a system extension, or "INIT", known as "Prep".
+Device drivers for A/ROSE cards are INITs and started up automatically.
 After starting, they find the Prep stub and use the normal A/ROSE communications channel it provides to communicate with the cards.

 For instance, the Apple TokenTalk NB card installs its driver as an INIT, and optionally installs the Prep stub, assuming it had not been installed before.
 On startup the driver finds the Prep stub and asks it to enumerate the TokenTalk cards installed in the machine, and optionally uploads code or settings to them.
 From that point on, Prep handles the communications with the card, handing off the results to the TokenTalk driver.